top of page

 Do you work with children?

-Yes, I specialize in working with children, adolescents, and parents.
+Yes.
 I have post graduate training in this area and years of experience working in schools.
-I am able to incorporate creative interventions during a child's therapy, like play and the arts.
 I provide individual psychotherapy for adults as well and find that a solid clinical foundation for work with kids lends well to treating adults, but not vice versa.

 Is therapy confidential?